ELITR/elitr-testset/documents/iwslt2020-nonnative-slt/README.md

 *.aac  ... for some sources, this is the original sound format; versioned here *.mp3  ... for backup purposes, we have these files versioned here

+*.RS.* ... respeaker speech, contents should be the same as .OSt, but spoken by a different person

 *.OSt  ... original speech, transcribed
            Manually revised transcripts.
            One sentence per line, no time stamps.